 It is also a way to get pain relief for lower back pain.
 Drugs as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), might relieve acute back pain.
 But you should take these medications only as directed by your doctor.

 Sometimes the basics are the best.
 Especially, if we are talking about natural pain relief.
 The temperature change from hot to cold and back again triggers anti-inflammatory heat-shock and cold-shock proteins.
 So, the compression decreases blood flow to injuries.
 It keeps inflammation and swelling down.
-Alternating cold and heat is also effective.
+Alternating cold and heat are also effective.

 There are a lot of good home remedies for lower back pain relief.
-But the most effective and helpful is heating pad.
+But the most effective and helpful is the heating pad.
 It comes in various shapes and sizes, with different heat setting options.
 The heating pad we are featuring is our Geniani heating pad with three heat settings: low, medium, and high.
 For pain anywhere in the back, you will need to lie down flat on a hard surface to come into full contact with the heating pad.
 Choose the highest heat setting for this treatment.
 Always make sure to use a towel or clothing between your skin and the heating pad to avoid burns.
 Place the heating pad on the painful area and try to rest calmly for 5-10 minutes.
 It will help you to ease sore muscle and lower back pain.

 You may feel like resting, but moving is good for your back.
-Exercises for lower back pain can strengthen back, stomach, and leg muscles.
+Exercises for lower back pain can strengthen the back, stomach, and leg muscles.
 They help support your spine, relieving back pain.
 Always ask your health care professional before doing any exercise for back pain.

 Lie with knees bent and feet flat on the floor.
-Cross arms over your chest or put hands behind your neck.
+Cross arms over your chest or puts hands behind your neck.
 Tighten stomach muscles and raise your shoulders off the floor.
 Breathe out as you raise your shoulders.

 Stand 9-12 inches from the wall, then lean back until your back is flat against the wall.
 Slowly slide down, pressing your lower back into the wall.
 Hold for as much s possible.

-Walking, swimming, and biking may all help reduce back pain.
+Walking, swimming, and biking may help reduce back pain.
 Start with short sessions and build up over time.